Ask questions in the Newbie Thread at /r/airforce

 Basic training, tech school, your Career Development Courses (CDCs) and Airman Leadership School (ALS) also earn you college credit from the Community College of the Air Force which can be transferred to most universities and also of course applies to the Associate’s Degree you can receive from the CCAF in your career field after taking a few general education requirements such as english, math, management, and speech classes.

 The other education benefit you receive is the GI Bill, which is a benefit provided by the Department of Veteran’s Affairs.
-The Montgomery GI Bill is the current benefit and was signed into law in 1944 after World War II.
 The bill provides money for an individual that served in the military to pay to attend college.
-In August of 2009 became law, called the Post-9/11 GI Bill.
-This GI Bill is better in many ways than the Montgomery GI Bill and is available to any military member that served more than 90 days of active duty after 9/11, 2001.
+There are currently two types of GI Bill, the Post 9/11 GI Bill which is the most recent and will be best for most people, and the Montgomery GI Bill, which has existed since World War II.

 After serving 36 months of active duty, a military member is eligible to receive 100% of the benefits of the bill which include: